Fix Magic Mouse Lagging on Mac after macOS Sonoma Update

 Is your Magic Mouse keep on lagging?
 Does it disconnect randomly?
 Or is the cursor behaving weirdly?
 Hardware issues, misconfigured mouse settings, etc., are just a few reasons why magic mouse lagging on Mac.
-If you want to fix Magic mouse lagging and freezing on your Mac, then a list of troubleshooting tips mentioned in this guide will help you to fix it.
+If you want to fix Magic Mouse lagging and freezing on your Mac, then a list of troubleshooting tips mentioned in this guide will help you to fix it.

 Slow, Unresponsive, and Laggy Mouse: Here’s the Troubleshooting